Free State of Prussia: Territory

-Most of the German territorial cessions stipulated in the Treaty of Versailles affected Prussia.
-Eupen-Malmedy went to Belgium, Danzig became a free city under the administration of the League of Nations, and the Memel Territory came under Allied administration before ultimately going to Lithuania.
-The Hultschiner Ländchen went to Czechoslovakia, large areas of the provinces of Posen and West Prussia became part of the new state of Poland, and East Prussia was separated from the rest of Reich territory by the Polish Corridor.
-Additional changes were decided by plebiscites.
-In Northern Schleswig 74% of the vote on 10 February 1920 was in favor of annexation to Denmark, to which it was subsequently ceded.
-In the southern part, 81% of voters chose on 14 March to remain in Germany.
-The new German-Danish border was established on 26 May.
-Eastern Upper Silesia went to Poland, although the majority of voters in the plebiscite there had voted to remain in the German Reich.
-Over 90% of those who voted in the plebiscite in southern East Prussia and parts of West Prussia were in favor of remaining part of Germany.
+Most of the German territorial losses required by the Treaty of Versailles affected Prussia.
+Eupen-Malmedy went to Belgium, the Hultschiner Ländchen to Czechoslovakia, Danzig became a free city under the administration of the League of Nations, and the Memel Territory came under Allied administration before going to Lithuania in 1923.
+Large areas of the provinces of Posen and West Prussia became part of the new state of Poland, leaving East Prussia separated from the rest of Germany by the Polish Corridor.

+Some changes were decided by plebiscites.
+In northern Schleswig, 74% of the vote on 10 February 1920 was in favor of annexation to Denmark, to which it was subsequently ceded.
+In a zone immediately south of that area, 81% of voters chose on 14 March to remain in Germany.
+Eastern Upper Silesia went to Poland even though 59.6% of voters in the 1921 Upper Silesia plebiscite chose to remain part of Germany.
+The plebiscite regions of southern East Prussia and parts of West Prussia remained in Germany after over 90% of those who voted favored Germany over Poland.
 The Saar region was placed under the control of the League of Nations for fifteen years before a referendum was to be held there.
-The former Imperial Territory of Alsace–Lorraine, which had been effectively under Prussian administration, was ceded to France without a vote.
+The former Imperial Territory of Alsace–Lorraine, which had been effectively under Prussian administration since it was won from France in the Franco-Prussian War of 1870–1871, was returned to France without a vote.

-The annexation of the Free State of Waldeck-Pyrmont was the one Prussian territorial addition during the Weimar Republic.
-The Pyrmont district made the first step after a referendum in 1921.
-The rest of the state followed in 1929.
+The Free State of Waldeck-Pyrmont was the only territory Prussia gained during the Weimar Republic.
+The Pyrmont district voted to join Prussia (the Province of Hanover) in a 1921 plebiscite.
+Waldeck followed with its own plebiscite in 1929 and became part of the Prussian Province of Hesse-Nassau.

 The loss of territory had considerable negative economic and financial consequences for the Prussian state, including the costs of repatriation and provision for state employees.
 Under the Ministry of Justice alone, 3,500 civil servants and employees were affected.